cockroachdb/docs/src/current/cockroachcloud/migrations-page.md

 <section class="filter-content" markdown="1" data-scope="postgres mysql">
 ### Use Credentials

-{{site.data.alerts.callout_info}}
-{% include feature-phases/preview.md %}
-{{site.data.alerts.end}}

-The Schema Conversion Tool can connect directly to a PostgreSQL or MySQL database to obtain the schema.
+The MOLT Schema Conversion Tool can connect directly to a PostgreSQL or MySQL database to obtain the schema.
 To add a schema using credentials:

 1. In step 2 of the **Add SQL Schema** dialog, click **Use Credential**.
 Select the credentials to use.
 If the list is empty, this is because no credentials have been created for the selected database type.
 You can [add credentials](#add-database-credentials) directly from the pulldown menu.
 1. Click **Convert** and wait for the schema to be analyzed.
-In the background, the Schema Conversion Tool runs the [`pg_dump`](https://www.postgresql.org/docs/current/app-pgdump.html) or [`mysqldump`](https://dev.mysql.com/doc/refman/8.0/en/mysqldump.html) utility to obtain the schema.
+In the background, the MOLT Schema Conversion Tool runs the [`pg_dump`](https://www.postgresql.org/docs/current/app-pgdump.html) or [`mysqldump`](https://dev.mysql.com/doc/refman/8.0/en/mysqldump.html) utility to obtain the schema.

     A loading screen is displayed.
 Depending on the size and complexity of the SQL dump, analyzing the schema can require up to several minutes.